 Nothing wrong with T-shirts, caps, Mardi Gras beads, and snow globes (except that you can get those anywhere).
 We offer some alternate ideas.

-* A Book from Faulkner House: Many an author has tried, with varying degrees of success, to capture New Orleans on the page.
+- A Book from Faulkner House: Many an author has tried, with varying degrees of success, to capture New Orleans on the page.
 Their efforts may help you know what it means to miss New Orleans.
 Pick up some reading material from this charming jewel on little Pirate’s Alley, crammed with Louisiana-related tomes.
-Check out our reading list.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.